 - (d) "Seaworthy" means the vessel and all of its parts and equipment, including, but not limited to, engines, bilge pumps, and kill switches, are functional and reasonably fit for their intended purpose. - (2) A livery may not offer a vessel for lease or rent without first being issued a no-cost livery permit by the commission.
 The permit must be renewed annually.
 To qualify for issuance or renewal of a livery permit, an applicant must provide the commission with a list of all vessels offered by the livery for lease or rent by another, have valid insurance pursuant to subsection (8) (7), have an amount of United States Coast Guard-approved lawful personal floatation devices on site sufficient to accommodate the capacity of all vessels offered by the livery for rent or lease by another, have on site all safety equipment required by s.
 327.50 and the Code of Federal Regulations sufficient to equip all vessels offered by the livery for rent or lease by another, and display the information required by paragraph (3)(f).
-If, before the annual renewal of the permit, the information required by this subsection changes, the livery must provide the commission with the updated information within 10 days after the change.

-- (a) The commission may adopt rules to implement this subsection. - (b) A person who violates this subsection commits a misdemeanor of the first degree, punishable as provided in s.
+If, before the annual renewal of the permit, the information required by this subsection changes, the livery must provide the commission with the updated information within 10 days after the change. - (a) The commission may adopt rules to implement this subsection. - (b) A person who violates this subsection commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
+775.083.

-775.083. - (3) A livery may not knowingly lease or rent a vessel to any person: - (a) When the number of persons intending to use the vessel exceeds the number considered to constitute a maximum safety load for the vessel as specified on the authorized persons capacity plate of the vessel. - (b) When the horsepower of the motor exceeds the capacity of the vessel. - (c) When the vessel does not contain the safety equipment required under s.
+(3) A livery may not knowingly lease or rent a vessel to any person:

+- (a) When the number of persons intending to use the vessel exceeds the number considered to constitute a maximum safety load for the vessel as specified on the authorized persons capacity plate of the vessel. - (b) When the horsepower of the motor exceeds the capacity of the vessel. - (c) When the vessel does not contain the safety equipment required under s.
 327.50. - (d) When the vessel is not seaworthy, is a derelict vessel as defined in s.
 823.11, or is at risk of becoming derelict as provided in s.
-327.4107. - (e) Unless the livery provides hands-on pre-rental or pre-ride instruction in compliance with rules established by the commission. - 1.
+327.4107. - (e) Unless the livery provides pre-rental or pre-ride instruction, which shall include hands-on instruction, in compliance with rules established by the commission. - 1.
 The instruction must include, but need not be limited to: - a.
 Operational characteristics of the vessel to be rented. - b.
 Safe vessel operation and vessel right-of-way. - c.
-The responsibility of the vessel operator for the safe and proper operation of the vessel.

-d.
-Local characteristics of the waterway where the vessel will be operated, such as navigational hazards, the presence of boating-restricted areas, and water depths, and education on any safety, regulatory, informational, or navigation markers in the geographic vicinity.
+The responsibility of the vessel operator for the safe and proper operation of the vessel. - d.
+Local characteristics of the waterway where the vessel will be operated, such as navigational hazards, the presence of boating-restricted areas, and water depths, and education on any safety, regulatory, informational, or navigation markers in the geographic vicinity. - e.
+Emergency procedures, such as appropriate responses to capsizing, falls overboard, taking on water, and vessel f.
+A notice of the prohibition against boating under the influence pursuant to s.
+327.35.